andreivcodes/andreiv.com/src/content/professional/proposals-app.md

 <br></br>

 Open-sourced the entire codebase and infrastructure playbooks, embodying the philosophy that governance infrastructure should be as decentralized as the DAOs it serves.
-This enables any DAO to self-host their own instance while maintaining compatibility with the broader ecosystem.
+This enables any DAO to self-host their own instance and truly own their governance.